GraphQL Assignments — Model. Resolve. Master.

 Q1.
 Do I need React to do these assignments?

-No. Client topics mention React libraries, but server-only tracks are included.
+No. Client topics may mention React libraries, but there are also server-only tracks included.

 Q2.
 Do I need a database?

 Not strictly.
-You can start with in-memory or mock data, then add a real DB for advanced tracks.
+You can start with in-memory or mock data, then add a real database for advanced tracks.

 Q3.
 How do I verify correctness?

-Use GraphiQL/Playground, check types/nullability, assert error shapes, and write tests for resolvers and operations.
+Use GraphiQL or Playground, check types and nullability, assert error shapes, and write tests for resolvers and operations.

-Plan 20–60 minutes per difficulty band per topic; capstones may take longer.
+Plan 20–60 minutes per difficulty band per topic.
+Larger capstone projects may take longer.